The emu (Dromaiidae)

 The emu is the bird, which mainly lives on the Australian continent, but it stays away from populated places, dense forests and dry areas (apart from the rainy season).
 It mainly stays in Australian scrubland called the scrub or in so-called sclerophyll forests (the area similar to the scrub).

-In West Australia, it has been observed that the emu is moving in seasonal pattern – in the summer, it stays in the north and in the winter, it lives in the south.
+In West Australia, it has been observed that the emu is moving in the seasonal pattern – in the summer, it stays in the north and in the winter, it lives in the south.
 Such migrations have not been noticed on the east coast.
-It is estimated that there are from 625 000 to 725 000 flightless birds on the whole continent including around 100 000-200 000 in West Australia; the rest of birds mainly exist in Queensland and New South Wales.
+It is estimated that there are from 625 000 to 725 000 flightless birds on the whole continent including around 100 000-200 000 in West Australia; the rest of the birds mainly exist in Queensland and New South Wales.

 Appearance and behavior – characteristics

 Females are slightly bigger than males, they are also a bit wider in the rump.
-The emu has the vestigial wings of about 20 cm (8 in) long.
+The emu has vestigial wings of about 20 cm (8 in) long.
 Emus flap their wings when they move around.
 It is thought that this is the form of the stabilizer, thanks to which the animal does not fall down.
 The bill is small (around 5-6 cm [2-2.3 in] long) and delicate – adjusted to grazing in the soft ground.
 The neck and legs are very long.
 The emu’s feet have three toes with claws at the end.
 Legs have no feathers and there are thick cushioned pads underneath its feet.

 The neck is pale blue.
 Shaggy feathers are dingy brown.
 Feathers are black at the end.
 Sunbeams are absorbed by the feathers’ tips and their internal layer.
 Thanks to this, the skin is insulated and the emu can be active even during hot days.
 The internal layer of feathers is similar to the fur and the external part is a little bit hairy.
 The plumage changes its color under the influence of the environment so as the bird can be better camouflaged – in wet conditions, species are darker.